Hello! Salve! Bonjour! Holà!

 I love languages and think that exposing oneself to another language and culture does wonders for one's own self identity and confidence.
 I am easy to talk to, happy for you to tell me what you want to learn alternatively I can direct the learning programme.
 I will help you to improve in whatever language you may choose.
 I have lots of teaching experience.
 I am available to tutor outside school hours and on weekends.

 Teaching Experience: Proficient Teacher Accreditation with NESA.
 Learnt French from the age of 3, attended a bilingual primary school, Latin from year 9 and Spanish at University.
 4 years full time Languages (Latin and French) Teacher at a prestigious boys private school in Sydney.
 Full time teacher currently at a top girls school in NSW.
 Taught year 7- 12 (including extension subjects) French and Latin.
 Masters in Secondary Teaching qualified in Languages, including English and HSIE subjects.
 Member of the Classical Latin Teachers Association, HSC marker for Latin.
+In 2016, in my first year of teaching, I rewrote and created all resources for the Latin programme from years 7-12 Extension at Scots College.
+More recently, I have rewritten and created resources for a new Latin programme at Frensham in the junior years using newly created resources in a bid to adapt Latin to the modern age and 21st century student.

 Approach to Tuition: Open and flexible to whatever method suits you.
 The best tutoring is student directed so that the student's needs and goals are met and they feel that they are getting the most out of it!
 For tutoring sessions, I use Zoom which is an easy application to download (like Skype but more features) as it enables features such as share screen, chat and annotations.